supernifty/vcf_concordance/README.md

 # vcf_concordance

-Calculate vcf concordance at different levels of AF and DP.
+Calculate vcf concordance at different levels of AF and DP and generate a heatmap.
 This is useful if you have replicates and want to determine a good AF and/or DP threshold, or assign a confidence level to reported variants.

 ## Installation
 ```